-Regardless of whether you are a beginner or a professional photographer, one of the most important elements of photography involves something called the “exposure triangle”.
+Whether you are a beginner or a professional, one of the most important elements of photography involves something called the 'exposure triangle'

-Understanding this concept can dramatically improve your photos and help you in your creativity.
-But don’t worry, it’s not that complicated, and this beginner's guide will help you understand the basics of what it is and how it impacts every photo.
+An understanding of the 'exposure triangle' can dramatically improve your photos, and this beginner's guide will help you understand the basics of what it is and how it impacts every photo.

 Think of the exposure triangle as the blueprint of every photo taken.
 Whether that is with a smartphone or a DSLR camera, 3 elements combine to allow you to take a photo.